johndlr/airline-application/README.md

 <div><img src="https://github.com/user-attachments/assets/9f5ef269-eb7f-4c0a-a160-0d63c27917f5" alt="project-screenshot" width="600" height="480"></div>
 <h3>Core of the application</h3>
 <p>
-  Initially, the application's users will be airline employees.
-Various stakeholders can be considered, such as customer service, flight schedulers, etc. For the development phase, Postman was used to interact with the system.
+  Initially, users of the application will be employees of the airline.
+Several actors can be considered, such as customer support, flight schedulers, etc. For the development phase, Postman was used to interact with the system.

 At the core of the application, there are three REST services: flight, reservation, and customer.
 Generally, the operations performed by each REST service are similar, varying only in their specific context: